 How to Hire an AI Strategy Consultant Without Burning Cash

-How to hire an AI strategy consultant is a question most SMEs ask after losing £10,000 to £30,000 on the wrong engagement first.
-The mistake is almost always in the first 30 minutes of the interview.
-An AI strategy consultant is, in the working definition we use at twohundred.ai, a senior operator who audits your business, identifies where AI can grow revenue or cut cost, and ships the systems that do it themselves.
-The good ones are booked out 2 to 4 weeks in advance and name specific client numbers on a first call.
-The bad ones have a pitch deck and a "discovery sprint" process.
-This guide walks through the 7 filters we wish clients had run on us before their previous hire, the 3 questions that separate an operator from a slide-maker, and the exact red flags that should end the call.
-For the broader context, start with the AI strategy consultant pillar, then come back here for the hiring mechanics.
+Most SMEs learn how to hire an AI strategy consultant the expensive way: by losing £10,000 to £30,000 on the wrong engagement, then working out what went wrong.
+The mistake almost always happens in the first 30 minutes, when a polished pitch reads as competence and a quiet operator reads as boring.
+The working definition we use is simple.
+An AI strategy consultant is a senior operator who audits your business, finds where AI can grow revenue or cut cost, and builds the systems that do the job.
+The good ones are booked out two to four weeks ahead and quote real client numbers on a first call.
+The bad ones arrive with a slide deck and a "discovery sprint".
+This guide gives you the filters, the questions, and the red flags that tell the two apart before you sign anything.
+For the wider picture, read what an AI consultant actually does first, then come back here for the hiring mechanics.

 The three questions that sort the room

 Ask these three questions on the first call.
-The answers will tell you 80 percent of what you need to know.
+The answers tell you roughly 80 percent of what you need to know, and they cost you nothing to ask.

-1. What was the last thing you shipped, with the client name and the outcome in real numbers?
+What was the last thing you built, with the client name and the outcome in real numbers?

-A real operator will answer this inside 60 seconds with specifics: "A Dubai stem cell clinic with 14 staff.
-We shipped a WhatsApp qualifier.
+A real operator answers this inside 60 seconds with specifics.
+Something like: "A stem cell clinic with 14 staff.
+We built a WhatsApp qualifier.
 Direct booking rate went from 4 per month to 17 in 60 days.
-Bookimed bill dropped 60 percent.
-Engagement cost that quarter £10,500, net saving around £42,000 same quarter."
-A strategy-deck consultant will dodge with "under NDA" or "I can send you a case study."
-If the answer is vague, end the call.
+The Bookimed aggregator bill dropped 60 percent.
+That engagement cost £10,500 that quarter, net saving around £42,000 in the same quarter."
+A deck-led consultant dodges with "that's under NDA" or "I can send you a case study later."
+Vagueness on this question is the single clearest signal you are talking to a slide-maker, not a builder.
+Numbers a consultant can recall on demand are usually numbers they actually produced.
+If the answer stays fuzzy after one follow-up, end the call.

 If the answer is an offshore team the consultant manages, price that in.
-The markup on a managed offshore team is typically 2 to 3 times the direct cost, which means you are paying £5,000 per month for £1,500 to £2,000 of actual work.
-If the answer is the senior person on the call, you are paying for the work directly.
-This question alone eliminates most agency-shaped consultants.
+The markup on a managed offshore team is typically two to three times the direct cost, which means you pay £5,000 a month for £1,500 to £2,000 of real work.
+If the answer is the senior person on the call, you pay for the work directly, with no layer skimming the middle.
+This one question eliminates most agency-shaped consultants in a sentence.
+It also tells you who you will actually be emailing when a system breaks: the person who built it, or a coordinator who forwards your message and waits.

-A real operator has strong opinions about which clients they turn down.
-Our list includes businesses below £500,000 in revenue, businesses where the founder will not commit 3 hours per week to testing new systems, and businesses where the owner wants a dashboard that proves AI is happening rather than a process that moves the qualified-inquiry number.
-A consultant who says yes to everything is a consultant with no edge.
-That is not humility, it is a sales role.
+A real operator holds strong opinions about which clients they turn down.
+Our own refusal list includes businesses below £500,000 in revenue, businesses where the founder will not commit three hours a week to testing new systems, and businesses where the owner wants a dashboard that proves AI is happening rather than a process that moves the qualified-inquiry number.
+A consultant who says yes to every prospect has no edge, only a quota.
+That is not humility, it is a sales role wearing a strategy job title.
+Push on this and watch whether they can name real work they walked away from.

 The seven filters for an SME buyer